AmirAbdRazak/jp-kanji-rs/README.md

 Similar to Japanese.io or Japanese10, this will give you information about a kanji that you hover.
 </br>
-Developed in Rust using Lindera and JMDict libraries for everything related to Japanese processing.
+Developed in Rust using Mecab and JMDict libraries for everything related to Japanese processing.

 <b>Project is not in Minimal Viable Product stage yet.</b>